 Demonstrations can happen at any time in Nouakchott.
-Travelers should avoid political gatherings and demonstrations and follow the advice of local authorities and security forces.
-Travelers should also maintain adequate stocks of non-perishable food and water.
+Travelers must avoid political gatherings and demonstrations and be sure to follow the advice of local authorities and security forces.
+Travelers should also maintain adequate supply of non-perishable food and water.

-The U.S. government cannot provide emergency services to U.S. citizens in Mauritania as U.S. government employees must obtain special authorization to travel outside Nouakchott.
+The U.S. government cannot provide emergency services to U.S. citizens in Mauritania, as U.S. government employees must obtain special authorization to travel outside Nouakchott.